rbowsley/lamplighthelp/source/11-1-4_Groups:_Outcome_Fields.markdown

 **Date of {{Outcome}}(s)**

 - You can limit the search to specific dates.
 (Options for date fields in {{the {{Outcome}} tab function the same as in the {{Work}} tab - for more on this see [11.1.3 {{Group}}s: {{Work}}, {{Referral}} and {{Grant}} Fields](/help/index/p/11.1.3.)
 - For example, you can find a group of {{people}} who had their 'Confidence in a Group' {{outcome}} scored sometime before November 2018.
-(As the 'Date' option is 'Less than or equal to', the date entered in this case would be 31 October 2018).
+(As the 'Date' option is 'On or before', the date entered in this case would be 31 October 2018).

 ![Date of {{Outcome}}(s)](11.1.4a.png)